imbo/imbo/README.markdown

 which makes Imbo use MongoDB as database and the local filesystem for storage.
 You can implement your own drivers and use them here.
 Remember to implement `Imbo\Database\DatabaseInterface` and `Imbo\Storage\StorageInterface` for database drivers and storage drivers respectively.

 ### Event manager
 Imbo comes with an event manager that can be used to inject custom code in different parts of the application.
-Attaching code to a given event can be done in the following way:
+Attaching code to a given event can be done in the following way in `bootstrap/bootstrap.php`:

 ```php
 <?php